bogdanbojan/moviesplatform/README.md

 ## Movie platform management

-todo: Maybe add chapters that are linked to a certain part of the docs.

 ---
 The service is a *movie platform* in which you can review you favorite movie.
 If you are a movie director you can even post your own masterpiece or if you